Skip to content

 4.2.4 VINS-Fusion algorithm parameters

-Other than the sensor-specific parameters, there are some other parameters that are used in VINS-Fusion and they affect the internal algorithm.
-Although these are specific to this algorithm, but knowing about them is useful since many other open-source algorithms share similar concepts/parameters.
+Other than the sensor-specific parameters, there are other parameters that affect the underlying algorithm.
+Although these are specific to VINS-Fusion, knowing them is useful since many other open-source SLAMs share similar concepts/parameters.
+You rarely need to touch all of these parameters at once.
+In practice, you usually start with the defaults and only adjust a few of them.

 The VINS-Fusion supports 3 different sensor configurations: